-Women's and men's historical costumes, flags, banners, historical shoes (Roman, Celtic, Viking, Medieval, renaissance boots).
+Women's and men's historical costumes, flags, banners and historical shoes - Roman, Celtic, Viking, Medieval and Renaissance.

-Medieval, Celtic, Saxon and Norman, Viking (large offer of Medieval Boots) and Reanissance Shoes and Boots.
-Footwear for Scottish and Irish re enactors.
+Medieval, Celtic, Saxon and Norman, Viking (large offer of Medieval Boots) and Renaissance Shoes and Boots.
+Footwear for Scottish and Irish re-enactors.
 Living History Footwear.
-Footwear for theatres, historic sites, and museums.
+Footwear for theatres, film, historical sites, and museums.
 Renaissance and Pirate Boots.
 Roman period footwear.
-Our Re-enactment Store provides shoes which are suitable for re-enactment, theatres, films.
-Our shoes are handmade (fully hand-sewn or machine-sewn).
-Manufactured in the Czech Rep.
+Our shoes are handmade (fully hand-sewn or machine-sewn) in the Czech Rep.

 A – max. chest circumference